-Lululemon's Beloved Fitness MIRROR Is $750 Off Right Now
+Lululemon’s Beloved Fitness MIRROR Is $750 Off Right Now

 Scouting Report: The MIRROR fitness tool is unlike any other you’ll try.
 You can use pre-recorded workouts as well as attend live classes, all with the ability to monitor your form at home.
 Get yours now during MIRROR’s early Black Friday sale.

 Gyms may be slowly reopening across the country, but many of us have already adjusted to working from home and working out at home.
 Peloton sales surged in 2020, thanks to the closure of fitness studios, but the at-home fitness movement shows no signs of slowing down.
-If you've been looking for the perfect excuse to upgrade your current home fitness setup, Lululemon's MIRROR sale has your back.
-The early Black Friday sale means you can get the cult-favorite fitness mirror for a whopping $750 off, now through November 21.
+If you’ve been looking for the perfect excuse to upgrade your current home fitness setup, Lululemon's MIRROR sale has your back.
+The early Black Friday sale means you can get the cult-favorite fitness mirror for a whopping $750 off, now through November 29 when you use the code at BFCM21 checkout.

 If you’ve been thinking about reactivating your gym membership, you may want to think again because thanks to this epic Lululemon MIRROR sale, it’s cheaper than your monthly membership fees.
 Seriously, it’ll pay for itself in like, three months—and you don’t have to leave the house.
 In fact, even if you’re returning to work in the near future, imagine being able to get up and get your workout in before heading to the office without the added time of commuting to your spinning class.
 After all, time is money, folks.